Mahonia

 This section has been translated automatically.

-Apply a thin layer 2-3 times/day on the affected skin areas and massage in lightly.
+Apply a thin layer 2-3 times/day to the affected areas of skin and massage in gently.

 Undesirable effects